Skip to content

 For beginners, there’s the simple Batik Colouring class (RM35), which comprises filling colours in a pattern that has been pre-drawn on a small canvas.

 Those who would like a more authentic experience can opt for the Batik Drawing and Colouring class (RM68).
-This session lets you to sketch wax drawings on fabric using a traditional canting tool like a true batik artist.
+This session lets you sketch wax drawings on a piece of fabric using a traditional canting tool, just like a true batik artist.

 Jadi Batek - paint

-Jadi Batek also offers other classes, including Batik DIY Tote Bag (RM68), Batik DIY T-shirt (RM80), Batik Scarf Drawing class (RM200), and Batik Pareo Drawing class (RM300).
+Jadi Batek also offers other fun workshops for those who want to bring home even more batik keepsakes, including a batik Tote Bag (RM68), T-shirt (RM80), Scarf Drawing (RM200), and Pareo Drawing (RM300) class.

 Malaysia’s traditional art forms are as alluring and diverse as its heavenly cuisines.
-Here at Jadi Batek, you’ll be able to understand the batik tradition better, and even create your very own batik masterpiece in an immersive experience.
+At Jadi Batek, you’ll be able to understand the local batik tradition better, and even create your very own batik masterpiece to bring home.

 Address: 30, Jalan Inai, Off Jalan Imbi, 55100 Kuala Lumpur